“Marseille of our Mediterranean”

 That part of east 47th Street has been redubbed Tobacco Road, the title of a minor 1964 hit song by local boy made good Lou Rawls, whose name graces the theater being/is built on the former site of the old Regal Theatre.
 This part of the black South Side in its heyday was hardly a place of tarpaper shacks.
 It was ineluctably urban and cosmopolitan.
 Residents and some preservationists have complained publicly about making a blues-oriented Tobacco Road the main street of a new African village in a place that was never a Tobacco Road, never an African Village, and where the music played was jazz rather than blues.

 If residents of the ethnic neighborhood are sometimes nostalgic for a old country that they never experienced, so many of the visitors to those neighborhoods from the suburbs are nostalgic for a Chicago neighborhood that no longer exists—if it ever did.
 Indeed so rapid is the social change in Chicago that often by the time public institutions get around to paying their respects, the people have moved on.
-In the 1980s the architects of the new branch library for the once-German Lincoln Square neighborhood includes custom-made furniture whose design was based on German mythology, but not many of the rear ends that will sit on it are German.
+In the 1980s the architects of the new branch library for the once-German Lincoln Square neighborhood included custom-made furniture whose design was based on German mythology, but not many of the rear ends that will sit on it are German.

 One of the legacies national church-building was a surplus of churches, as the original Catholic settlers of founders of working-class parishes died or fled to the suburbs.
 Since 1975 about 80 parishes have been shut in the archdiocese.
 In some parts of the city the process by which the parish was replenished by new residents from different nations but the same faith still goes on; Hispanics are keeping alive many a parish on the West Side.
 In neighborhoods in which working class Catholics were not replaced by coreligionists—which was the case in great swaths of the west and south sides now occupied by mainly Protestant African Americans—the old parishes have been starved of support.
 While black converts to Catholicism were not rare in Chicago, there were seldom enough members of the church to sustain the substantial infrastructure of church, school, rectory, and convent.

 Meanwhile, each new Chicago ethnic continues to become ethnics of Americanized sort, in their way an inauthentic—indeed unrecognizable as such in the old country—as the caricatures.
 This kind of cultural emigration—a social and psychological abandonment of old country—was as wrenching in way as the not much less total that the physical abandonment that their grandparents and great-grandparents had experienced.
 There is also the painful irony that people who came to the U.S. to better themselves economically find, after they’ve achieved it, that their heritage is diluted, thanks to the effects of materialism, that universal solvent of values.
-Nothing is more poignant than the new schools that have been set up at which grandchildren of recent Greek, Lithuanian, and Ukrainian immigrants, among others, are taught the language, history, and customs of countries most have never seen. ●
+Nothing is more poignant than the new schools that have been set up at which grandchildren of recent Greek, Lithuanian, and Ukrainian immigrants, among others, are taught the language, history, and customs of countries that most have never seen. ●